alaa/kernelspace/source/_posts/2014-01-27-coursera-blocks-students-in-syria.markdown

 terminating the population, I can assure you that they are not willing to study Algorithms, Machine learning or Music!.
 The regime is stupid enough to learn anyway.

-I am not writing this to discuss politics, I am just want education to reach everybody who wants to learn.
+I am not writing this to discuss politics, I just want the education to reach everybody who wants to learn.